Jossyboiii/Custom-Homepage/README.md

 5. Add a background video or image to `assets/` and name it `background.mp4` (or set a custom URL via `/settings`)
 5. Open a new tab — your homepage should load

-> **Note:** Do not open `index.html` directly via the file path in the browser — localStorage is blocked on `file://` pages.
-The page must be loaded through the extension (i.e. by opening a new tab).

 ## Config & Storage

 All bookmarks and settings are stored in `localStorage` under the extension's origin.
 On first load, the built-in defaults from `script.js` are seeded automatically — no setup required.